Mitral Valve Repair & Replacement in Orange County, CA

-Our physicians perform 98% of Mitral Valve Repairs using Robot Assist with the da Vinci ®, regardless of the complexity of the valve repair needed.
+Dr. Bethencourt performs 98% of mitral valve repairs (MVr) using the da Vinci ® Robotic Surgery System, regardless of the complexity of the valve repair needed.

-Mitral Valve Repair is more common for patients experiencing more minor cases of Mitral Valve Regurgitation or Stenosis.
-Most patients that experience some sort of Mitral Valve Disease get treated with minimally invasive Mitral Valve Repair.
-Over 80% of patients who suffer from Mitral Valve Disease and need surgery get a repair, and 100% of patients in 2015 who needed Mitral Valve Repair were treated with a minimally invasive procedure or robotic-assistance.
+Mitral valve repair is more common for patients experiencing more minor cases of mitral valve regurgitation or stenosis.
+Most patients that experience some sort of mitral valve disease get treated with minimally invasive mitral valve repair.
+Over 80% of patients who suffer from mitral valve disease that requires surgery will select this particular method.

-With robotic-assistance, the incision size is only about 1 inch versus open surgery which can have a 13 inch incision.
-Additionally, hospital stay is about 3 days with a 2 week full recovery time frame.
-Open surgery may up to three times the recovery time.
-Minimally invasive options are the ideal choice for many patients and Dr. Bethencourt is a leader in the field of robotic cardiac surgery.
+With robotic-assistance, the incision size is only about 1 -nch versus open surgery that can result in a 13-inch incision.
+Additionally, a patient’s hospital stay after this minimally invasive surgery is only about 3 days with a 2 week full recovery time frame.
+Open surgery may take up to three times as long, making it much tougher on the patient both physically and mentally.
+Robotic mitral valve repair surgery is the ideal choice for many patients, and Dr. Bethencourt is a leader in the field of robotic cardiac surgery.

 Mitral Valve Replacement

-Mitral Valve Replacement is for more serious cases of Mitral Valve Disease where the whole valve needs to be replaced by a mechanical or prosthetic valve.
-This is less common and only accounts for about 20% of all Mitral Valve surgeries.
-Since full replacement is necessary, an open surgery is more common than with Mitral Valve Repair.
+Mitral valve replacement is for more serious cases of mitral valve disease where the whole valve needs to be removed and then replaced by a mechanical or prosthetic valve.
+This procedure only accounts for approximately 20% of all mitral valve surgeries.
+If the patient’s valve does require a full replacement, an open surgery method is more commonly used as compared to a mitral valve repair.

 The surgery can last from a couple of hours up to four or five hours, and results will vary more widely depending on the particular patient and their unique case.